Skip to main content

 Fibromyalgia: What We Know and What We Can Do with Dr. Eleanor Stein

-Pain Reprocessing Therapy, and Working with Fear with Christie Uipi
+Pain Reprocessing Therapy with Christie Uipi

 Breathwork as a Pain Relief Strategy with Madeleine Eames